burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 - class methods
 - template functions

-Syntax looks like class (class method, function) declaration, but with extra `template` word.
+Syntax looks like a class (class method, function) declaration, but with the extra `template` word.
 Example:
   ```cpp
   #include <iostream>